Azure Databricks is a data analytics platform hosted on Microsoft Azure that helps you analyze data using Apache Spark.

 Create a cluster option on the left of the page.

 After you have clicked the button and you have created any prior, you will pick one and build on it.
 Else, you will have to create a new cluster using the

 Create Cluster button.

-Multi node default option) and maintain other settings as default.
-Then click the
+Multi node default option, and maintain the other options as default.

 Right-click and select the

 With the cluster created, you will then have to import some ready to use notebooks.

 To do this, using the left taskbar, you will navigate through